 Thought For The Day

-I started Thought For The Day, when two of the remarkable people who have enabled and inspired my return to good health, suggested that I should publish some of my own thoughts, and my favourite quotations from others, which I had taken to adding to the end of my e-mails to them.
-I share some of these posts with listeners to The Power Hour.
+I started Thought For The Day in 2008, when two of the remarkable people who have enabled and inspired my return to good health, suggested that I should publish some of my own thoughts, and my favourite quotations from others, which I added to the end of my e-mails to them.